Building a Command Line Calculator

 operator that we know how to handle.
 If it is, we return a function that applies

 that operator to the remainder of our inputs.
-Otherwise, we return Nothing
+Otherwise, we return Nothing.

-You’ll notice that we’re using the foldl1
+You’ll notice that we’re using the foldl1 function for subtraction and

 division.
-This is a useful helper function that behaves similarly to foldl
+This is a useful helper function that behaves similarly to foldl,

 but it uses the first element of the list as the starting accumulator value.